haoctopus/molobot/README.md

 After the binding is successful, you can see the device bound in HA in the Tmall Genie app.

 ![img](README/tmall-device.png)

+__Note that since the Tmall Genie itself does not support custom aliases, please set the location and alias for the device in the app after the binding is successful, otherwise you will not be able to operate on these devices.
+For example, if there are two "lights" in the "living room", then these two lights can not operate normally, and need to be changed to "bedroom light" and "living room light", or "living room light" and "living room chandelier" can be operated normally.__

 **【Supported devices and attributes】**